CDC ramps up surveillance at 4 US airports - NewsBreak

 The U.S is beefing up testing surveillance at arrival terminals at four international airports: Hartsfield-Jackson Atlanta, John F. Kennedy in New York, Newark Liberty in New Jersey and San Francisco.
 The tests are voluntary.

 The news comes as the first U.S. case of the omicron variant has been identified in California.
 Dr. Anthony Fauci said the person traveled from South Africa on Nov.
-22 and tested positive Monday.1st case of omicron COVID-19 variant detected in California
+22 and tested positive Monday.Residents displaced after fire damages Bellevue apartment complex

 Passengers who agree to be tested on arrival are also given additional at-home tests and they are asked to send their test in after three to five days.